 The Constitution does not require that the government fund all family-planning activities equally.
-Congress is not taking action regarding MFP's speech or its views.
+Congress is not taking action regarding the speech or views of abortion providers.
 Rust, 500 U.S. at 193 ("There is a basic difference between direct state interference with a protected activity and state encouragement of an alternative activity consonant with legislative policy.").
 Instead, Congress, as precedent clearly allows, chose to prevent federal funds from being used for abortion in any manner, direct or indirect.